Satsurblia Cave: Genetics

 In 2013, archaeologists found a temporal bone fragment of an ancient human in the cave.
 Direct AMS dating of the bone yielded an estimated date of 13,300 BP for the age of the bone.
 Researchers successfully extracted DNA from the petrous part of the temporal bone and managed to recover low coverage genomes.

 The ancient individual from Satsurblia was male with black hair and brown eyes; however, the individual is one of the earliest found to carry the derived HERC2 allele for blue eyes.
 The Satsurblia individual also likely had light skin, as he was found to carry the derived SLC24A5 allele for light skin.
 The Satsurblia individual was also lactose intolerant and did not carry the derived EDAR allele commonly found in East Asians and Native Americans.

 The Satsurblia individual belongs to mtDNA Haplogroup K3 and Y-DNA Haplogroup J1-Y6313*.
 About 1.7-2.4% of the Satsurblia individual's DNA was Neanderthal in origin.

 Caucasus hunter-gatherers

 The Satsurblia individual is genetically closest to an ancient individual, dating to around 9,700 BP, found at the Kotias Klde rock shelter in Georgia.
 Together, they form a genetically distinct cluster referred to as Caucasus Hunter-Gatherer (CHG).

 In comparison to modern human populations, the Satsurblia individual is closest to the modern population in Georgia.

-The Caucasus hunter-gatherers contributed significantly to modern European populations by way of the Yamna people.
-Around half of the Yamna people's DNA come from the Caucasus hunter-gatherers.
+The Caucasus hunter-gatherers contributed significantly to modern European populations by way of the Yamnaya people.
+Around half of the Yamnaya people's DNA come from the Caucasus hunter-gatherers, with the other half being derived from Eastern Hunter Gatherers.

 The Caucasus hunter-gatherers also contributed genetically to modern Central Asians and South Asians.